FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 until the interval becomes narrow enough.
-Width of the interval is a specific quantity and the termination condition compares that to another specific quantity acting as the threshold.
+Width of the interval is a specific quantity and the termination condition compares that to another specific quantity acting as the threshold value.
 The threshold value does not have a specific interval associated, but corresponds to a 'size' of the compared interval.
-As size is a word already used in definition of frame size, a more natural word describing interval is width.
+As size is a word already used in definition of frame size, so a more natural word describing interval is width.

 The MLRsearch specification does use (analogues of) upper bound and lower bound, but does not actually need to talk about intervals.
 Still, the intervals are implicitly there, so width is the natural name.

-Actually, there are two popular options for defining width.
+In practice, there are two popular options for defining width.
 Absolute width is based on load, the value is the higher load minus the lower load.
 Relative width is dimensionless, the value is the absolute width